musevlt/mpdaf/doc/muselet.rst

   These narrow band images are created in the ``nb/`` directory.
 If not present it will be created.

-- STEP 2: MUSELET will run SExtractor using the ``default.sex``, ``default.param``, ``default.conv`` and ``default.nnw`` parameter files in
-  the current and ``nb/`` directory.
+  MUSELET will simultaneously run SExtractor on the images using the ``default.sex``, ``default.param``, ``default.conv`` and ``default.nnw`` parameter files in the current and ``nb/`` directory.
 If not present default parameter files are created.

-- STEP 3: The code will merge all SExtractor catalogs and will return separate emission lines linked with continuum objects from the rest.
+- STEP 2: The code will merge all SExtractor catalogs and will return separate emission lines linked with continuum objects from the rest.
 For each of these catalog, MUSELET will estimate a redshift based on multiple emission lines.
 Emission lines are merged spatially to the same source based on the